 Mine explosions are usually caused by a buildup of explosive gases in mine drifts or shafts.
 These gases can be set off by a spark or by miners entering, working in, or leaving the area.
 Sechelt is home to the largest open-pit gravel mine in North America.
 As such, there is minimal danger of gas accumulation in underground shafts.
-The Construction Aggregate Ltd. (CAL) gravel mine in Sechelt is open-pit and performs very little blasting.
+The Construction Aggregate Ltd. (CAL) gravel mine in Sechelt performs is open-pit and very little blasting.
 When explosives are needed they are brought in on a per-use basis by demolitions contractors who store blasting agents in an off-site location (Gord Dirkson, CAL, pers. comm., March 8, 2005).
-Due to the absence of closed-pit mining activity and the lack of explosives material kept on-site, the risk of an uncontrolled mine explosion within the SCRD is considered to be low.
+Due to the absence of closed-pit mining activity and the lack of explosives material kept on-site at the Sechelt gravel mine, the risk of a uncontrolled mine explosion within the SIGD is considered to be low.